 Tech experts believe 5G is the future of wireless technology.

 So, the general theory is 5G is dangerous because it emits radiation that is harmful to your health.
 This is not a new concern.
 For decades, people have worried about getting radiation poisoning from the electronics that surround them daily.

-The World Health Organization assures low level radiation have “no substantive health issues”.
+The World Health Organization assures low level radiation has “no substantive health issues”.

 Another theory is more specific and claims that 5G causes a weakened immune system.

 Even more specific, some say coronavirus symptoms are a direct cause of 5G radiation.

 Bringing it to an entirely new level, conspiracists say that the quarantine lockdown is a government plot to install more 5G cell towers without the public’s knowledge.

 Further, the fear is coronavirus vaccine developers, like Bill Gates, will use the vaccine to implant something that will control whoever is injected or shut down their body.

 And, of course, the ultimate conspiracy is the Illuminati is responsible for all of this.